-Helen does have good “paper:” American high schools in Rochefort and Poitiers, France; Bachelor’s and Master’s degrees from Boston University; an earned Ph.D. from Brandeis University; and post-Doctoral study at Harvard University.
-In addition she attended numerous professional development workshops and was certified in various aspects of management and employee relations.
-She insists that some of her most significant learning came from teaching, and also from many other sources and resources not mentioned on paper: international travel, voracious reading, metaphysical study, coffee shop conversations, dreams, long discussions with clients, and enduring relationships with family and friends.
+Helen does have “good paper:” American boarding schools in Rochefort and Poitiers, France; Bachelor’s and Master’s degrees from Boston University; an earned PhD from Brandeis University; and post-doctoral study at Harvard University, where she also participated in an Executive Education Program and sat on an advisory board in the Harvard Graduate School of Education for three years.
+In addition, she attended numerous professional development workshops and was certified in various aspects of management and employee relations, holding a firm belief that collective bargaining need not be inherently adversarial.
+She insists that some of her most significant learning came from teaching, and also from many other sources and resources not mentioned on paper: international travel, voracious reading, metaphysical study on her own, with mentors, and in global community, coffee shop conversations, dreams, long discussions with clients, and enduring relationships with family and friends.

 Helen believes that intuitive decision making is fundamentally a liberal art, available on demand to any who simply pay attention.
 She has learned to pay attention.

-Here’s how to contact Helen:
+Here’s how to contact or learn more about Helen:

 Website address: drhelenstewart.com

-Facebook Professional: Seven Second Decision Making
+Facebook Professional Page: Seven Second Decision Making

-Facebook Personal: helen.l.stewart
+Facebook Personal Page: helen.l.stewart